 Carbon-free Lahti Symphony Orchestra – a contribution to the efforts to reduce the pace of global climate change by gradually making the orchestra’s activities carbon-neutral.
 The orchestra’s carbon footprint was calculated and an action plan was created.
-The Lahti Symphony Orchestra is taking the lead as an environmentally responsible artistic organization by adopting carbon neutrality as one of its operational objectives.
-The orchestra’s general manager Teemu Kirjonen sees the orchestra’s climate project as a natural part of the City of Lahti’s environmental strategy, according to which the city is committed to halving per capita greenhouse gas emissions by 2025, compared to 1990 levels.
+The Lahti Symphony Orchestra is taking the lead as an environmentally responsible artistic organisation by adopting carbon neutrality as one of its operational objectives.
+The orchestra’s general manager Teemu Kirjonen, sees the orchestra’s climate project as a natural part of the City of Lahti’s environmental strategy, according to which the city is committed to halving per capita greenhouse gas emissions by 2025, compared to 1990 levels.
 The Lahti Symphony Orchestra’s musicians and administrative staff have been involved in making the decision to launch the project, and in associated brainstorming activities.

 Chad Smith (USA)

 Chad Smith, Chief Operating Officer for the Los Angeles Philharmonic, is responsible for the artistic oversight of the orchestra’s programming, production, orchestra operations, media, and educational initiatives.
 Smith’s tenure has been defined by ground-breaking artistic initiatives, working closely with Music Directors Esa-Pekka Salonen and Gustavo Dudamel, launching new orchestral series, major multi-disciplinary projects, dozens of festivals, and an unparalleled commitment to composers and the music of today.